Swicy Mango Crispy Rice Sushi

 Top each crispy rice rectangle with a generous spoonful of mango tartare Drizzle with gochujang mayo Artfully garnish each bite with thin nori strips extra sesame seeds and plenty of sliced scallions Serve right away so the rice stays crisp and the toppings are fresh

 A plate of food with rice and vegetables.
-Save This
+Save to Pinterest

 A plate of food with rice and vegetables. | yummywithmia.com